 Myth -- Junk science in the courtroom can be countered by opposing expert testimony.
 Finding: "The presence of opposing expert testimony caused jurors to be skeptical of all expert testimony rather than sensitizing them to flaws in the other expert's testimony...
 Thus, contrary to the assumptions in the Supreme Court's decision in Daubert, opposing expert testimony may not be an effective safeguard against junk science in the courtroom."
 (On the other hand, skepticism of all expert testimony might not be such a bad thing.)

-Myth -- Psychologists and other "mental health professionals" are trained to, and better able than non-psychologists, including family court judges, to evaluate family situations and render opinions on appropriate child custody arrangements.
+Myth -- Psychologists and other "mental health professionals" are trained, and better able than non-psychologists, including family court judges, to evaluate family situations and render opinions on appropriate child custody arrangements.
 Fact: False.
-They actually have no particularly special abilities by reason of their profession that enable them to investigate facts, determine credibility, see into the workings of people's minds, ascertain parenting capacity, glean the truth, make predictions, assess risks, determine what is in children's better interests, or make recommendations that will promote children's long-term well-being.
-And, moreover, more often than not, even to the extent individual psychologists in fact can do this better than some others, they are as likely as not to be motivated primarily by ulterior values, concerns and biases.
+They have no special abilities by reason of their profession that enable them to investigate facts, determine credibility, see into the workings of people's minds, ascertain parenting capacity, glean the truth, make predictions about child development, determine whether past facts happened, assess risks, determine what is in children's interests, or make recommendations that will promote children's long-term well-being.
 See the THERAPEUTIC JURISPRUDENCE index at http://www.thelizlibrary.org/therapeutic-jurisprudence/index.html, and the hundreds of supporting citations at Child Custody Evaluations: Reevaluating the Evaluators and at Custody Evaluator Quotes

-Myth -- The research literature cited in law journals, and/or presented at professional and interdisciplinary conferences with custody evaluators, mediators, and parenting coordinators, and other venues that prominently feature mental health trade promotion in the courts (therapeutic jurisprudence) conveys to lawyers and judges the scientific consensus about what is in children's best interests.
+Myth -- The research literature cited in law journals, and/or presented at professional and interdisciplinary conferences* to lawyers and judges represents a scientific consensus about what is in children's best interests. *E.g. AFCC, and other venues that prominently feature mental health trade promotion in the courts (therapeutic jurisprudence) in which lawyers and judges interact or present talks in conjunction with mental health therapists and psychologists looking for work in the courts, such custody evaluators, mediators, and parenting coordinators.
 Fact: Unfortunately, it is more likely than not that what is presented in these forums is cherry-picked and misrepresentative.
 Some of this is deliberate, but some of it is a result of inadvertent group think, narrow specialization that distorts perspective, or "publication bias" -- the tendency of agenda'd researchers to not present or publish findings that do not promote their agendas.
 See the hundreds of supporting citations at Child Custody Evaluations: Reevaluating the Evaluators, http://www.thelizlibrary.org/child-custody-evaluations.html and Custody Evaluator Quotes

 |